rohandahale/rohandahale.github.io/_pages/research.md

-## Unravelling the origin of extended radio emission in narrow-line Seyfert 1 galaxies with JVLA
+## Origin of extended radio emission in narrow-line Seyfert 1 galaxies with JVLA

 ### Publication: arXiv:2109.07841 , Accepted for publication in Astronomy & Astrophysics, 16 Sep 2021.